evanniedojadlo/evanniedojadlo.github.io/_posts/2015-06-26-addingTravisCIandCoveralls.markdown

-Setting up Coveralls:
+*Setting up Coveralls:*

-Next you will need to sign up for a Coveralls account which you can find right [here](https://coveralls.io){:target="_blank"} from here simply sign in using your Github account.
+Next you will need to sign up for a Coveralls account which you can find right [here](https://coveralls.io){:target="_blank"} from here simply sign in using your Github.

 Once you're logged into your account you will want to select the "Add Repos" button in the top right corner